How a Long-Term Business LOC Actually Works

 The draw-repay cycle is the core mechanic.
 Draw $50K today to cover a vendor payment.
 Pay it back over 60 days.
 Draw again in month three for payroll.
 Your credit availability shifts with each transaction, but your overall limit doesn't shrink.

-Most long-term LOCs are secured — meaning a lender places a lien on business assets or requires a personal guarantee.
-Unsecured lines exist, but they're smaller, priced higher, and harder to get.
-For lines above $100K, expect collateral to be part of the conversation.
+Most long-term LOCs are secured.
+A lender places a lien on business assets or requires a personal guarantee.

 The Annual Review Process